caotrongphuoc/mini-clock/docs/02-guide-coding-rules.md

 - Documentation files (`.md`) use `kebab-case` (hyphens).
 Source files and folders use `snake_case` (underscores).
 The difference is intentional: `kebab-case` is the standard convention for Markdown slugs and URLs.
 - Images that go with a document live under `resources/images/<topic_dir>/`, where `<topic_dir>` follows the folder convention (snake_case).
 For example: `resources/images/getting_started/`.
-- When adding a new document, continue the sequence number from the current maximum and keep the same category together so the reading order stays natural.
+- When adding a new document, continue the sequence number from the current maximum and keep the same category together to preserve a natural reading order.
-- Renaming a document file must be done with `git mv` so the rename history is tracked properly.
+- Renaming a documentation file must be done with `git mv` so that the rename history is tracked properly.

 ---

 ## VII.
 References

-- [Naming convention — Multi-word identifiers (Wikipedia)](https://en.wikipedia.org/wiki/Naming_convention_(programming)#Multiple-word_identifiers) — the definitions of `snake_case`, `SCREAMING_SNAKE_CASE`, and `kebab-case` used in Sections I and VI.
+- [Naming convention — Multi-word identifiers (Wikipedia)](https://en.wikipedia.org/wiki/Naming_convention_(programming)#Multiple-word_identifiers) — definitions of `snake_case`, `SCREAMING_SNAKE_CASE`, and `kebab-case` used in Sections I and VI.
 - [Clang-Format — Configurable Format Style Options](https://clang.llvm.org/docs/ClangFormatStyleOptions.html#configurable-format-style-options) — describes every key in the `.clang-format` file from Section II.
-- [LLVM Coding Standards — Source Code Formatting](https://llvm.org/docs/CodingStandards.html#source-code-formatting) — the base style inherited via `BasedOnStyle: LLVM` in Section II.
+- [LLVM Coding Standards — Source Code Formatting](https://llvm.org/docs/CodingStandards.html#source-code-formatting) — base style inherited via `BasedOnStyle: LLVM` in Section II.
 - [Pro Git — Recording Changes to the Repository](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository) — the `git add` / `git commit` / `git push` workflow used in Section V.

 ---